Saad Al-Kharji

-Saad Bin Ali Al Kharji aka Saad Al-Kharji is the chairman of Qatar Tourism.
+Saad Bin Ali Al Kharji Saad Al-Kharji is the chairman of Qatar Tourism.
 He is notable as one of the top Middle East hospitality and tourism leaders.

 Early life

 Al-Kharji graduated from Qatar University with a degree of Bachelor of Business Administration.

 Career

 He served as director of the Office of the Minister of Foreign Affairs and director of the Prime Minister's Office.